 Minerals such as iron and zinc with the high amount of fibres and proteins available are the best to boost your little one’s energy and keep him/her active and healthy.
 The omega-3 fatty acids present in almonds and walnuts are known to aid brain development, so the hormonal levels are balanced your child becomes smarter.

-Dry fruit powder for babies can be fed to them in various kinds of delicious recipes.
+Dry fruit powder can be fed to them in various kinds of delicious recipes.
 You can quickly fix a date fruit and fig milk which is prepared by boiling the dates and figs in milk or water.
 Or even a simple baby cereal with dry fruit puree can add more flavour and nutrition to your baby’s diet.